Fig. 1: A selection of archaeological sites around the Severn Estuary. Source: SEP

 Digging of an artificial lake in the late 1980s revealed Bronze Age activity including possible weirs and perhaps places to draw up boats, the remains of which were also found.

-An intertidal prehistoric site was discovered by Derek Upton on a peat shelf close to the sea wall, 1.2km south east of the medieval to modern village of Redwick in Gwent.
+An intertidal prehistoric site was discovered by Derek Upton on a peat shelf close to the sea wall, near the village of Redwick near Newport.
 Between 1999 and 2001, four rectangular buildings (measuring 11m by 4m) were fully excavated; having been preserved in the peat.
 Footprints from cattle were found surrounding the buildings, suggesting that the site was a seasonal settlement for cattle herders in the wetland.

 The Aust Goddess, South Gloucestershire5

-Recovered from the foot of a cliff near Aust one hundred years ago, this small bronze statuette is thought to date back to the late Iron Age or Roman times.
+Recovered from the foot of a cliff near Aust one hundred years ago, this small bronze statuette is thought to date back to the Roman times.
 It is widely believed that the statuette represents the Roman fertility goddess-Minerva and is of local origin.
 The find highlights the importance of the region in establishing historic trading links with Europe.

 Roman Fortress, Caerleon5